Replica of original building at Naroghid station site. (2013)

 This section is only suitable for walking or mountain bikes and is difficult after heavy rain

 This section passes gently uphill through bush and farmland to Timboon.
 The Curdies River pile (trestle) bridge has been restored and it is a joy to ride over.
 From the bridge, this 5km section passes through bush and farmland to Timboon.

 There are shops and cafes for provisions and the famous Timboon cheese factory is not far away.
 A boutique whiskey distillery has be established in the old goods shed at Timboon, which is the only one of its kind in Victoria.
 Meals are available as well.

 The railway to Timboon was opened in April 1892 after three years of construction.
 It carried timber, lime, and later farm produce (hops and apples) as well as passengers.
 Eighteen saw mills operated in the area processing thousands of tons of timber each year.
 There were also lime works in the area.

 Many original features remain along the line, including brick culverts and remnants of the 38 bridges.
-The Curdies River trestle bridge is listed with Heritage Victoria.
+The Curdies River pile (trestle) bridge has been restored and is listed with Heritage Victoria.

 The section from Merretts Rd south to Curdie has very high conservation values.
 The giant yellow-bellied-glider possum, white goshawks and powerful owls live here.
 Wallabies, kangaroos and koalas are commonly seen along the trail.
 Rare plants, including Lime Ferns, are also a highlight of the trail.